 At Zioness, we never respond to any form of bigotry or bias we face, including antisemitism, by engaging in the same or similar behavior.
 Doing so would only amplify the problem.
-Instead, we will draw upon our Jewish value of Teshuva (restoration) to provide opportunities for accountability, education, and growth, and continue our shared fight for liberation for all.
+Instead, when faced with bigotry, we will draw upon our Jewish value of Teshuva (restoration) to provide opportunities for accountability, education, and growth, and continue our shared fight for liberation for all.

 Zioness Diversity, Equity, and Inclusion Pledge

-Zioness launched to provide an activist home to the millions of Americans who care deeply about social, racial, economic and gender justice in America, and want to participate in these crucial movements for change as proud Jews and/or Zionists.
-We are rooted in Jewish values, stand for justice and equality, and fight against all forms of oppression.
+Zioness launched to provide an activist home to the millions of Americans who care deeply about social, racial, economic, gender and environmental justice in America, and want to participate in these crucial movements for change as proud Jews and/or Zionists.

-That means, by definition, that we must fight racism, intolerance, discrimination, and bias––whether conscious or unconscious––within ourselves and our Jewish community.
+We must fight racism, intolerance, discrimination, and bias––whether conscious or unconscious––within ourselves and our Jewish community.
 For too long, in too many places, and without solidarity or support, Jews of color have been questioned, alienated, and treated as the “other”.
 Jews of color are often unseen, or even actively erased in our communal conversations and prioritizations.
-While it may feel deeply uncomfortable to do the soul-searching this moment demands, those of us who present as white Jews, therefore benefiting from white privilege, must remind ourselves of the platforms we have to make sustainable change.
-We were all together at Sinai––we’ve been together so many times and in such trying moments ever since––and we must be all together now.
+While it may feel deeply uncomfortable, those of us who present as white Jews, therefore benefiting from white privilege, must remind ourselves of the platforms we have to make sustainable change.

-While we have always hoped to be clear about our desire to bring all Jews and allies together who identify as unabashedly progressive and unapologetically Zionist, we have not done enough to make sure that message was received by the many Jews of color who may identify strongly with our mission.
-Furthermore, our mission has two pieces: to fight for equity and justice, and to fight antisemitism, including a contemporary manifestation as anti-Zionism.
-If we are not standing in solidarity with, centering and elevating Jews of color––and all people of color––no matter their personal views, we are failing our mandate as an organization founded to fight for social justice and equity.
+Our mission has two pieces: to fight for equity and justice, and to fight antisemitism, including its contemporary manifestation as “anti-Zionism”.
+If we are not standing in solidarity with, centering and elevating Jews of color––and all people of color––we are failing our mandate as an organization founded to fight for social justice and equity.